intel/he-transformer/examples/MNIST/README.md

 ```

 #### Encrypted
-To test a netowrk using the HE_SEAL backend using encrypted data, call
+To test a network using the HE_SEAL backend using encrypted data, call
 ```bash
 python test.py --batch_size=100 \
                --backend=HE_SEAL \